-Generally, the Audit Committee requires pre-approval of any services to be provided by First Busey's auditors and tax accountants, McGladrey LLP, to First Busey or any of its affiliates.
+Generally, the Audit Committee requires pre-approval of any services to be provided by First Busey's auditors and tax accountants, RSM US LLP, to First Busey or any of its affiliates.
 Additionally, the Audit Committee also pre-approves other services related to Sarbanes-Oxley compliance, tax and accounting services provided by other third parties.
 The pre-approval procedures include the designation of such pre-approval responsibility to one individual on the Audit Committee, which is Mr. Leister.

-In 2013, the Audit Committee pre-approved all audit services which consisted of professional services rendered for the audit of our consolidated financial statements and internal control over financial reporting in accordance with Sarbanes-Oxley Section 404, procedures required to comply with HUD and SBLF requirements, review of financial statements included in our quarterly reports on Form 10-Q, annual report on Form 10-K and services normally provided by the independent auditor in connection with statutory and regulatory filings.
-Pre-approved services also included audit-related, agreed-upon procedures performed for our trust company subsidiary.
-Pre-approved tax services were related to the preparation of original and amended tax returns, claims for refunds and tax payment-planning services for tax compliance, tax planning and tax advice.
+In 2015, the Audit Committee pre-approved all audit services which consisted of professional services rendered for the audit of our consolidated financial statements and internal control over financial reporting in accordance with Sarbanes-Oxley Section 404, procedures required to comply with HUD, review of financial statements included in our quarterly reports on Form 10-Q, annual report on Form 10-K and services normally provided by the independent auditor in connection with statutory and regulatory filings.
+Pre-approved services also included agreed-upon procedures performed for our trust company subsidiary.
+Pre-approved tax services were related to the preparation of tax returns and tax payment-planning services for tax compliance, tax planning and tax advice.
 There were no other services that were required to be pre-approved by the committee.